An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Verifying Assumption : a Case Study with Discounted Constant Marginal Profits and Costs

 In $\widehat{V}$ of \eqref{ex:1} the coefficient $\kappa$ can be seen as a constant proportional administration cost for capital injections.
 On the other hand, if we immagine that transaction costs or taxes have to be paid on dividends, the coefficient $\eta$ measures a constant net proportion of leakages from the surplus received by the shareholders.

-\begin{remark} Problem \eqref{ex:1} is perhaps the most common formulation of the optimal dividend problem with capital injections (see, e.g., \cite{KulenkoSchmidli}, \cite{LOKKA2008954}, \cite{Yang} and references therein).
-However, to the best of our knowledge, no previous work has considered such a problem in the case of a finite time horizon, whereas problem \eqref{ex:1} has been extensively studied when $T=+\infty$ (see, e.g., \cite{Ferrari17} and references therein).
+\begin{remark} Problem \eqref{ex:1} is perhaps the most common formulation of the optimal dividend problem with capital injections (see, e.g., Kulenko and Schmidli \cite{KulenkoSchmidli}, Lokka and Zervos \cite{LOKKA2008954}, Zhu and Yang \cite{Yang} and references therein).
+However, to the best of our knowledge, no previous work has considered such a problem in the case of a finite time horizon, whereas problem \eqref{ex:1} has been extensively studied when $T=+\infty$ (see, e.g., Ferrari \cite{Ferrari17} and references therein).
 In particular, it has been shown, e.g., in \cite{Ferrari17} that in the case $T=+\infty$ the optimal dividend strategy is triggered by a boundary $b_{\infty}>0$ that can be characterized as the solution to a nonlinear algebraic equation (see Proposition 3.2 in \cite{Ferrari17}).
 In Proposition 3.6 of \cite{Ferrari17} such a trigger value is also shown to be the optimal stopping boundary of problem \eqref{OST example} below (when the optimization is performed over all the $\mathbb{F}$-stopping times). \end{remark}

 Thanks to Theorem \ref{main theorem} we know that, whenever Assumption \ref{Assumption on regions and stopping time} is satisfied, the optimal control $D^{\star}$ for problem \eqref{control problem in the example} is triggered by the optimal stopping boundary $b$ of the optimal stopping problem